zetxek/zetxek/my-book-list.md

 - The Rational Optimist, by Matt Ridley
 - An Elegant Puzzle: Systems of Engineering Management, by Will Larson
 - Staff Engineer: Leadership Beyond the Management Track, by Will Larson
-- The First 90 Days: Critical Success Strategies for New Leaders at All Levelsby Michael D. Watkins
+- The First 90 Days: Critical Success Strategies for New Leaders at All Levels, by Michael D. Watkins